 - Fundamentals of Teaching, a workshop series that helps participants engage actively with the theory and practice of inclusive teaching.

 - Teaching@Yale Day (T@YD), a one-day workshop for all first-time Teaching Fellows and Part-Time Acting Instructors that provides student and faculty perspectives on teaching and raises awareness about resources to support teaching.
+This program is a requirement for all GSAS first-time teaching fellows and new part-time acting instructors, and professional school students are encouraged to join us.

 - Certificate of College Teaching Preparation (CCTP), a program in college teaching that helps to prepare graduate students for the academic job market and results in a notation on the graduate transcript.